 Dustin: It's like second nature teamwork almost, that's pretty impressive.

 Nicole: Yeah and all the training is, we do really fun training that’s not just the fire starting in the space station but we go live under water for 18 days in this habitat at 60 feet under water and basically do an analog mission to what it would be like living in space and over rock in the frozen tundra of Russia at the coldest winter at [inaudible 00:17:25] winter survival things together.
 It’s fun stuff too where you're not just in a class or a simulator with things going wrong but you're in a real mission environment as well where you don’t know what’s going to go wrong.

 Dustin: I wouldn’t consider being under water for 18 days fun.
 That’s just me.

 Nicole: It’s awesome.
 It is the closest thing to flying in space and you are not in the water for 18 days.
-You're in a habitat that’s like the size of a school bus and it’s actually at 60 foot pressure so your voice changes a little bit but you are walking around in regular clothes.
-Whenever we would go out and dive like to do our surface exploration tasks and stuff, we would treat it just like a space walk.
+You're in a habitat that’s like the size of a school bus and it’s actually at 60-foot pressure so your voice changes a little bit but you are walking around in regular clothes.
+Whenever we would go out and dive like to do our surface exploration tasks and stuff, we would treat it just like a spacewalk.
 We had folks on the surface that were our mission control.
-To me it was as close as I got in training to what it was like to live in space.
+To me, it was as close as I got in training for what it was like to live in space.